Here’s how to connect with technology at Drake.

 myDrake: myDrake is our campus portal.
 You can access it by going to my.drake.edu.
 It provides links to many other applications and sites with information about life on campus and access to the campus functions you need on a regular basis.
 Banner Self Service (MyDUSIS), email, document sharing, and other key systems are integrated into myDrake.

 Email Accounts: All Drake students are issued email accounts, typically firstname.lastname@example.org.
 Email is accessible from within myDrake.
-For security purposes, an [External Email] tag is added to most emails that come from outside the drake.edu domain.
-To learn more see [External Email] Tag (FAQ).
+For security purposes, an external email label is added to most emails that come from outside the drake.edu domain.
+To learn more see External Email Label (FAQ).
+Receive a suspicious looking email?
+Follow the information at Reporting a Phishing Message (How-to).

 Computer Recommendations: View school-specific recommendations, computer discount information and suggested accessories.